WALDORF / STEINER

 This horrific story, among the worst of the many Waldorf horror stories I’ve heard and read, may possibly be headed for a just resolution, although some of the damage done may prove irreparable.
 We cannot know for sure what happened — who was right, who was wrong.
 But a Waldorf school has become entangled in — and may have contributed to — a family tragedy.
 If I am to maintain a page presenting news about Waldorf schools, I cannot ignore this story.

 Naturally, most families who become involved with Waldorf schools do not suffer nightmarish abuse.
+Many love their schools, at least initially.
 But the Waldorf system, established with high and noble intentions, has harmed individuals and families in far too many instances.
 [See, e.g., “Slaps”, “Our Experience”, “Coming Undone”, etc.]

 Many Waldorf teachers have become aware of the criticisms aimed at Waldorf schooling, and some are taking steps to try to disarm such criticism (i.e., they try to “bust” these “myths”).
 The changes they have undertaken are largely at the surface; the underlying core of occult, Anthroposophical belief is essentially sacrosanct.